Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 ```

 ### Visual Studio 2019
-Windows Only.<br>
-You can also build the project by simply opening the desired project directory in Visual Studio.
-Visual Studio will detect CMake file and will configure itself to generate, build and run tests.
+You can also build the project by simply opening the repo directory in Visual Studio.
+Visual Studio will detect the `CMake` file and will configure itself to generate, build and run tests.